Alexander Hacke

-Alexander Hacke (also known as Alexander von Borsig, Alex Hacke, Hacke, born 11 October 1965) is a guitarist, bass guitarist, singer, musician, record producer, writer and filmmaker from Germany.
+Alexander Hacke (also known as Alexander von Borsig, Alex Hacke, and simply Hacke, born 11 October 1965) is a German guitarist, bass guitarist, singer, musician, record producer, writer and filmmaker.
 He is primarily known as a longtime member of the influential German industrial music group Einstürzende Neubauten.

-Hacke has released two full-length solo albums, and has also collaborated with many other artists, such as Robert Rutman, The Tiger Lillies, Danielle de Picciotto, FM Einheit, Crime & the City Solution, Phew, Gianna Nannini, Gry, Miranda Sex Garden, Terranova, Sprung Aus Den Wolken, Wovenhand, David Yow, Mona Mur, Die Ichs, Schlaflose Naechte, Fred Alpi and others.
+Hacke has released two full-length solo albums, and has also collaborated with many other artists, such as Robert Rutman, The Tiger Lillies, Danielle de Picciotto, FM Einheit, Crime & the City Solution, Phew, Gianna Nannini, Gry, Miranda Sex Garden, Terranova, Sprung aus den Wolken, Wovenhand, David Yow, Mona Mur, Die Ichs, Schlaflose Naechte, Fred Alpi and others.
+Since 2010, his main band next to Einstürzende Neubauten is hackedepicciotto together with Danielle de Picciotto.

 Biography

 Early years

-In the early 1980s he released a few solo tapes and mini-albums, such as Hiroshima.
-He became a long-time member of Einstürzende Neubauten and also was a member of several other bands, such as Sentimentale Jugend (with Christiane Vera Felscherinow, also known as Christiane F.), Sprung Aus Den Wolken and Mona Mur.
+In the early 1980s, Hacke released a few solo tapes and mini-albums, such as Hiroshima.
+He became a long-time member of Einstürzende Neubauten and also was a member of several other bands, such as Sentimentale Jugend (with Christiane Vera Felscherinow, also known as Christiane F.), Sprung aus den Wolken and Mona Mur.

 Einstürzende Neubauten

-In 1980, at the age of fifteen, he joined Einstürzende Neubauten, which had been formed earlier the same year.
+In 1980, at the age of fifteen, Hacke joined Einstürzende Neubauten, which had been formed earlier the same year.
 Hacke played guitar and worked with the band's sound until the mid 1990s.
 Then he changed from guitar to bass and is now a bass player and, according to band leader Blixa Bargeld, "a musical director of the band".